flounderpinto/builder-docker/README.md

 # Builder Docker
 A script to standardize and automate building docker images in CI/CD pipelines.

 ## Description
-This repo contains a dockerBuild.sh script in this repo is a thin wrapper around the "docker build" (now buildx) command.
-It also contains a Dockerfile that creates an image to contain the script's run environment.
-The docker image of this repo lives at https://hub.docker.com/repository/docker/flounderpinto/builder-docker.
+This repo contains a dockerBuild.sh script that is a thin wrapper around the "docker build" (now buildx) command.

-This repo was born out of a desire to standardize docker image builds across a project/program/company/etc.  There was a need to handle 3 particular use-cases, as well as trying to simplify the process for developers that weren't docker experts.
+This repo was born out of a desire to standardize docker image builds across a project/program/company/etc.  There was a need to handle 3 particular use-cases, as well as trying to simplify the docker build process for developers.
 The use cases are:
 1. When building from a git branch that's the "main" branch, build/tag/push the image with the following tags:
 	1. The full git version hash (i.e. the output from `git log -1 --pretty=%H` ).
  	2. The git branch name ('main').